-In a large bowl combine the flour, yeast, salt, chocolate and cherries.
+In a large bowl combine the flour, yeast and salt.
 Add the water and stir just until it comes together.
 It will look a bit shaggy, but it’s fine.

 About two hours before baking time, spread out a large piece of parchment paper and put a coating of olive oil over it.
 Use a spatula to coax the dough out of the bowl, and then use floured hands to gently form it into a loaf, and place it seam-side down onto the parchment paper.
 Invert the bowl over the dough and allow this to sit for about 2 hours.